Resources & Education

 After Cancer Care, co-authored by my friend and colleague, Dwight McKee, MD.
-While not only about nutrition, it is such a terrific, thoroughly prepared gift of a book, and you will find many of the recommendations I am making referenced foundationally therein.
-It contains an excellent chapter on fundamental strategies for breast cancer recurrence prevention, which I heartily recommend.
+This terrific, thoroughly prepared gift of a book covers nutrition and lifestyle for cancer patients.
+You will find many of the recommendations I am making referenced foundationally therein.
+It contains an excellent chapter on fundamental strategies for breast cancer recurrence prevention which I heartily recommend.

-Ralph Moss, PhD, – Ralph is a pioneer in bringing cancer research to cancer patients and the practitioners that care for them.
-His diligent search for knowledge and deep analysis of the current literature is an invaluable research.
+Ralph Moss, PhD.
+Ralph is a pioneer in bringing cancer research to cancer patients and the practitioners that care for them.
+His diligent search for knowledge and deep analysis of the current literature is an invaluable resource.
 I commend his willingness to challenge accepted beliefs in his search for actionable knowledge.

 Ralph Moss, PhD and Cancer Decisions

-Caring Bridge is a beautiful, non-profit program designed to help families who are working through challenging health issues stay connected.
-The Caring Bridge platform is easy to set-up and use, and I encourage you to check it out if you’re could use more support.
+Caring Bridge is a non-profit program designed to help families working through challenging health issues stay connected.
+The Caring Bridge platform is easy to set-up and use, and I encourage you to check it out if you need more support.

 MyLifeLine.org is designed for people whose lives have been touched by cancer.
 Created by a cancer “survivor,” it offers free, personal websites for cancer patients, survivors, and their caregivers.